 was not the lead investigator.
-The matter was assigned to Counsel with assisting for 30 days.
-Counsel was in charge of the investigation.
+The matter was assigned to with assisting for 30 days. was in charge of the investigation.
 Also, it is common for investigators and fact gatherers to be witnesses in administrative proceedings, particularly as it relates to policy clarifications, factual matters and expertise.
-The Draft ROI should be corrected to reflect the fact that was one of the individuals assigned to conduct the investigation under the supervision of Counsel.
-The Draft ROI should also remove the inference that as an investigator and witness is problematic.

-Draft ROI Does Not Adhere to QSI

-Page 13, paragraph 5, Omitting Exculpatory/Contextual Information The Draft ROI reflects:
+The Draft ROI should be corrected to reflect the fact that was one of the individuals assigned to conduct the investigation under the supervision of The Draft ROI should also remove the inference that as an investigator and witness is problematic.
+Draft ROI Does Not Adhere to QSI Page 13, paragraph 5, Omitting Exculpatory/Contextual Information The Draft ROI reflects:

-was involved in decision-making that was considered in the investigation and in subsequent decisions regarding the appropriate discipline to impose on (b) (6), (b) (7)(C) Proper Context:

-Had he not retired, could have been the proposing official (6).
-(6).
-(7)(C).
-(6).
-(5) This is normal in a supervisor-subordinate relationship.
+was involved in decision-making that was considered in the investigation and in subsequent decisions regarding the appropriate discipline to impose on (b) (6), (b) (7)(C) Proper Context: The performance evaluation that provided was not only considered during the discipline process for (b) (6), (b) (7)(C) , but also was provided as information to the USAO when the matter was declined for criminal prosecution consideration on June 15, 2016.
+Interpretation of the SEC OIG's physical fitness policy was necessary information to provide to the AUSA for consideration.
+Oftentimes, a manager provides this type of information so the prosecutor or decision-makers in administrative matters can render a decision.
+Had he not retired, could have been the proposing official or could have entered into the disciplinary settlement.
+This is normal in a supervisor-subordinate relationship.
 This contextual information should be factored into what the Draft ROI presents and it should not be used to support anything improper.
 Page 14-15, Mischaracterization and Conflating Unrelated Information In the Draft ROI:

 ED OIG concluded that "Redacted Name made the following statements during his interview to that should have alerted (b) (6), (b) (7)(C) to perception of impairments within SEC OIG (Exhibit 48)."
 The Draft ROI on page 14-15 presents 10 bulleted quotes that should have alerted perception of impairments.
-Proper Context:

-The complainant was being questioned to ascertain whether he had any direct knowledge of misconduct or knew the identity of OIG staff who had such Draft ROI Does Not Adhere to QSI knowledge.
+Proper Context: The complainant was being questioned to ascertain whether he had any direct knowledge of misconduct or knew the identity of OIG staff who had such Draft ROI Does Not Adhere to QSI knowledge.
 Nothing in the complainant's testimony suggests even a hint of impairment to independence on the part of (b) (6), (b) (7)(C) The Draft ROI picks and chooses various quotes from a complainant interview that are unrelated to (b) (6), (b) (7)(C) independence.
 The Draft ROI then conflates these quotes to create support that (b) (6), (b) (7)(C) have an impairment to their independence.
 Please see TAB D for my analysis and comments for further details pertaining to page 14-15 of the Draft ROI.
 This entire passage in the Draft ROI should be removed.